18 Natural Wonders In Mexico That You Don’t Want To Miss

 15. Las Ánimas

 The only beach to be included in my natural wonders of Mexico list.
-Playas Las Ánimas is a scenic beach not far from Puerto Vallarta in the state of Jalisco (reviews can be found here.
+Playas Las Ánimas is a scenic beach not far from Puerto Vallarta in the state of Jalisco.

 Though like all beaches, on busy days it can get very “touristy”, with banana boats, hoards of day-trippers, the coastal restaurants and people trying to sell you anything and everything.
 One less busy days it is a lovely, quiet and beautiful stretch of ocean.